Phenomenological rate formulas for over-barrier ionization of hydrogen and helium atoms in strong constant electric fields: Ionization in the near-OBI regime

 Figure~\ref{nOBI-H-2} focusses on the near-OBI regime above $F_c$.
 It shows the empirical rate \eqref{Zhang} as a (dash-dotted purple) reference line, since the numerical results of \cite{Shabaev} are restricted to $F\le 0.1\,{\rm a.u.}\approx 1.5F_c$.
 When the ADK tunneling rate $W_{\rm TI}(F,\kappa)$ (dotted blue line) is amended to $W_{\rm TI}(F,\kappa')$ by inclusion of the Stark energy shift, the short-dashed violet curve results.
 It lies already much closer to the reference rate.
 Additional account of the Stark effect in the wave function normalization leads to a further approach, as the long-dashed orange line displays.
-Inclusion of the widened angular emission range according to Eq.~\eqref{averaged-rate} finally leads to very good agreement between our rate prediction (black marker points) with the empirical rate \eqref{Zhang} by Zhang et al. up to field strengths $F\approx 2.5F_c$.
+Inclusion of the widened angular emission range according to Eq.~\eqref{averaged-rate} finally leads to very good agreement between our rate prediction (black marker points) with the empirical rate \eqref{Zhang} by Zhang et al.~up to field strengths $F\approx 2.5F_c$.
 The black solid line in Fig.~\ref{nOBI-H-2} was obtained as an analytical fit of the form [cf.~also Eq.~\eqref{Zhang}]

 to our results from Eq.~\eqref{averaged-rate}.
 The values of the fit parameters that we obtained, are given in Table I. We may thus conclude that our rate formula \eqref{averaged-rate}, that was obtained by physically motivated modifications to the ADK tunneling rate, has a similar range of applicability for OBI of hydrogen as the empirical rate \eqref{Tong-Lin} by Tong and Lin.
 We note that, interestingly, the upper boundary of the applicability range of about $2.5F_c\approx 0.16$\,a.u. lies close to the alternative value of 0.146\,a.u.~of the critical OBI field for hydrogen obtained in \cite{F_c}.
 This coincidence might explain why the ionization rate in this regime can be described by modified tunneling-like formulas.
+We furthermore note that, in the limit of low fields $F\ll F_c$, the modified rate formula in Eq.~\eqref{nOBI-fit} approximately goes over to the ADK tunneling rate $W_{\rm TI}(F,\kappa)$, because the absolute value of the fit parameter $\tilde{a}_3$ is small, $|\tilde{a}_3|\ll 1$.

 Our results for hydrogen carry over to OBI of hydrogen-like ions with nuclear charge $Z$ by virtue of a scaling transformation.
 The rate for ionization of an ion with charge $Z$ in a field of strength $F$ is obtained from the rate for ionization of hydrogen by evaluating the latter at the scaled field $F/Z^3$ and multiplying the result with $Z^2$.
 Since our treatment is nonrelativistic, the nuclear charge is restricted to values of about $Z\lesssim 20$ where relativistic effects in the ion may be neglected.